AbdallahHamad2/MiniWasalni/README.md

-v# Mini Wasalni - Town Navigation System
+# Mini Wasalni - Town Navigation System

 A C++ console application that implements a graph-based navigation system for finding shortest paths between cities.
 The name "Wasalni" means "get me there" in Arabic, reflecting the app's purpose of helping users navigate between towns.